 Bigwala is the traditional music of the Basoga of Eastern Uganda.
 It is mainly performed during royal celebrations such as coronations and funerals and more recently on social occasions like weddings.
-Bigwala is performed by a set of five or more single-tone gourd trumpets, blown in unison to produce a melody, accompanied by a particular dancing style.
+Bigwala is performed by a set of five or more single-tone gourd trumpets, accompanied by a particular dancing style.
 Singers and dancers move in a circular formation around the five trumpeters, gently swinging their waists and raising their hands with excitement in time with the music and rhythm.
 Song lyrics tell the history of the Basoga, focusing in particular on their king, thus consolidating their identity and links with their past.
 Bigwala music also addresses issues such as leadership, marital problems and common socio-economic norms and practices

 Originally a courtship dance of the Acholi people, Larakaraka is a specific song that gives solace to people from Northern Uganda who have been abducted by rebels of the Lord’s Resistance Army.
 It has a vigorous rhythm and is accompanied by drumming pounded out on gourds struck with bicycle spokes to attract attention.
 Gourds or calabashes are multi-purpose vessels – also used to fetch water and sometimes as stools.
 Some people in the Northern part of Uganda use them as umbrellas to limit the effects of the hot sun; and when babies cry, mothers lightly tap out rhythms on gourds to lull them to sleep.

 Anjolinaye is a specific praise song that explores the features of a beautiful African girl.
 It describes the beauty of this African girl, detailing her rounded, well-shaped neck, and sparkling white eyes and teeth.
 This song was specifically composed by the Alur people of Northern Uganda to uphold the status of women in their society, which had previously been characterized by civil strife.